+Nati Somekh

-By: /s/ Nati Somekh Nati Somekh Senior Vice President, Chief Legal Officer and Corporate Secretary May 28, 2019 (Date)
+Senior Vice President, Chief Legal Officer and Corporate Secretary

-Tower Semiconductor Ltd. Conflict Minerals Report For The Year Ended December 31, 2018
+Tower Semiconductor Ltd. Conflict Minerals Report For the Year Ended December 31, 2020

-This conflict minerals report for the year ended December 31, 2018 is presented to comply with Section 13(p) of the Securities Exchange Act of 1934 and Rule 13p-1 (the "Rule") and Form SD thereunder.
+This conflict minerals report for the year ended December 31, 2020 is presented to comply with Section 13(p) of the Securities Exchange Act of 1934 and Rule 13p-1 (the "Rule") and Form SD thereunder.
 The Rule was adopted by the Securities and Exchange Commission (the "SEC") to implement reporting and disclosure requirements related to conflict minerals as directed by the Dodd-Frank Wall Street Reform and Consumer Protection Act of 2010.
-The Rule imposes certain reporting obligations on SEC registrants whose manufactured products contain conflict minerals which are necessary to the functionality or production of their products (such minerals are referred to as "necessary conflict minerals").
-"Conflict minerals" are defined as gold as well as columbite-tantalite (coltan), cassiterite, wolframite, or their derivatives, which are limited to tin, tantalum and tungsten.
+The Rule imposes certain reporting obligations on SEC registrants whose manufactured products contain conflict minerals which are necessary for the functionality or production of their products (such minerals are referred to as "necessary conflict minerals").
+"Conflict minerals" are defined as gold as well as columbite-tantalite (coltan), cassiterite, wolframite, or their derivatives, which are limited to tin, tantalum and tungsten (collectively referred to as "3TG Minerals").